Skip to main content

 I hooked up a couple of local LLMs (Nemotron, Gemma) using LM Studio's API server and used these to run additional reviews of my code base.
 The models are good, but their usefulness is limited by the heavy hardware requirements, slow processing speed and their limited context window.

-My AMD 5950X has 32 GB of RAM and a 9070XT GPU, and it's barely enough to run a mid-tier local model.
+My PC is an AMD 5950X with 32 GB of RAM and a 9070XT GPU, and it's barely enough to run a mid-tier local model.
 Processing a single file can take quite a few minutes and a code base can take all day.
 But the main issue is the local models can only really analyse one or two files at a time.

 Operations that require work across the code base will generally fail due to the limited context window.
 So I wrote a python script that will walk a project directory and pass files individually to the API server for review.
 Each file is passed in a new context window and the model's response was appended to a report file.